civilcode/acme-ex/.github/ISSUE_TEMPLATE/ability.md

 - [ ] Model the state transitions
 - [ ] Determine the business rules
 - [ ] Create the screen wireframes
+- [ ] Review the approach with a team member

 ## Statement of Purpose